 My top tips on making scones successfully first time round

-- When re-rolling the dough to make more scones only lightly push it together, don’t knead it to keep the dough light.
+When re-rolling the dough to make more scones only lightly push it together, don’t kneading it to keep the dough light.

 Any specialist equipment needed?